519: Outlaw of Gor

-Mister Ed was a TV sitcom about a talking horse that ran from 1961 to 1966, and enjoyed another bout of popularity on cable thanks to Nick at Night and TV Land in the late 1980s through 2006.
+Mister Ed was a TV sitcom about a talking horse that ran from 1961 to 1966, and has enjoyed a robust afterlife on cable and streaming services.
 The distinctive voice of Mister Ed (played by a palomino named Bamboo Harvester) was provided by former Western star Allan Lane, who went uncredited throughout the series.

 Yes, it’s T.E.
 Lawrence night at the Pullman.

 Thomas Edward Lawrence (1888-1935) was a British scholar-soldier who became the leader of a group of Arab guerrillas that harassed the Turks during World War I. His remarkable exploits and his lively writing about his experiences in the Middle East earned him the nickname “Lawrence of Arabia,” the title of the award-winning 1962 film about his life.

 I’m confident, dry, and secure!

 A reference to ads for Sure deodorant that ran during the 1980s.